Synchronization patterns in LIF Neural Networks: Merging Nonlocal and Diagonal Connectivity: Effects of combined nonlocal and diagonal coupling

 The measures of coherence and incoherence in this case are demonstrated in Fig.~\ref{fig-coh3}.
 Overall, we note that the values of the coherent mean phase velocities are higher compared to the ones in Fig.~\ref{fig-coh2}.
 This along with the plots in Fig.~\ref{fig-R2}, shows that for higher values of the coupling strength the coherent regimes have higher values of the mean phase velocity.
 When $\langle \omega_{\rm coh} \rangle$ receives its maximum and minimum value the same happens accordingly for the $\Delta\omega$. $<N_{\rm incoh}>$ and $<M_{\rm incoh}>$ receive higher values than in Fig.~\ref{fig-coh2}.
 This is expected as the incoherent clusters are bigger in size and chimera states are formed.
 Furthermore, $<N_{\rm incoh}>$ and $<M_{\rm incoh}>$ increase as the coupling ratio $d$ increases up to $d=0.401$ and thenceforth remain approximately constant.
-This means that the incoherent population do not significantly change after a certain point.
+This means that the incoherent population does not significantly change after a certain point.

 Comparing Figs.~\ref{fig-coh2} and ~\ref{fig-coh3}, it becomes evident that for smaller values of the coupling strength (Fig.~\ref{fig-coh2}) the incoherent domains increase in population for the larger values of the coupling radius.
 Interestingly, this is not the case for greater values of $\sigma$ such as shown in Fig.~\ref{fig-coh3}.
-In the latter, the incoherent domains gradually increase in population as the coupling ratio $ d$ increases until $d\geq 0.2$ after which point the population remains approximately constant.
+In the latter, the incoherent domains gradually increase in population as the coupling ratio $d$ increases until $d\geq 0.2$ after which point the population remains approximately constant.
 These observations come to agreement with the imprint of the chimera states on the map in Fig.~\ref{fig-map}.

 Overall, the measures of coherence indicate that as the coupling range increases (below all-to-all coupling) the emergence of chimera states is favored and the mean phase velocity deviations between coherent and incoherent regions become more prominent.
-This holds for all values of $\sigma$ greater or less than 1.
+This holds for all values of $\sigma$ outside the transition region.